 3. Spend time outside with your child every day, just noticing, being there, and allowing your child to develop a relationship with the natural world.
 Let your child collect special treasures outdoors and bring them home for the nature table or toy basket.

 4. Over time you can build up a repertoire of stories, fingerplays, and songs for each season.
-My favorite resources for seasonal inspiration include this blog of course, Rhythm of the Home online magazine, The Rhythm of Family book, the Wynstones books, the Seasons of Joy guides, and my own Lavender’s Blue Kindergarten curriculum.
+My favorite resources for seasonal inspiration include this blog of course, The Rhythm of Family book, the Wynstones books, the Seasons of Joy guides, and my own Lavender’s Blue Kindergarten curriculum.

 5. Each season build up family traditions that are truly meaningful to you.
 You can absolutely be a Waldorf-inspired homeschooler without celebrating the traditional Waldorf festivals - the most important thing is to celebrate festivals that are exciting, connecting, nourishing, and meaningful for your own family!